cesarem/terraform-webinar-demo-101/README.md

 Kitchen-Terraform aims to support all versions of Ruby that are in ["normal" or "security" maintenance](https://www.ruby-lang.org/en/downloads/branches/), which is currently the interval of `>= 2.4, < 2.7`.

+[rbenv](https://github.com/rbenv/rbenv) can be used to manage versions of Ruby on the system.

 #### Bundler
 After Ruby is installed run